Peer-reviewed publications

 Research from this project featured in the Global Development Review Podcast, Governance Uncovered Podcast, and Social Science Matrix Research Highlights.

-Balancing Bossism: State Expansion in the Face of Elite Capture with Anna F. Callis (Forthcoming at American Journal of Political Science) | Replication materials
+Balancing Bossism: State Expansion in the Face of Elite Capture with Anna F. Callis (Forthcoming at American Journal of Political Science) | Replication materials | Blog post

 National Identity After Conquest with Daniel W. Gingerich (Forthcoming at American Journal of Political Science) | Replication materials | Blog post